Skip to content

 We're a Team

 We gather as a community to connect outside of the workday.
 These informal celebrations cultivate trust and foster a sense of belonging.
-Here are some ways we have fun:

-Beginning of school and the end of school year parties.
+Socials Beginning of school and the end of school year parties.
 They always include an evening of dinner, drinks, music, and dancing.

-Service & Appreciation.
-We think of each other often and find ways to lift colleagues up through surprise treats, holiday baskets, and Gratitude grams.
+Service & Appreciation We think of each other often and find ways to lift colleagues up through surprise treats, holiday baskets, and Gratitude grams.

 You don't have to live in the hustle and bustle of New York City to enjoy it.
 Long Island provides many transportation routes to get you in and out of NYC.
 Our most popular mass transit, the Long Island Railroad, provides easy access to Manhattan seven days a week.